uncoverthefuture-org/actions/.github/actions/app/ssh-container-deploy/README.md

 # SSH Container Deploy

 Deploy a generic containerized app to a remote server via SSH using Podman.

+This is the **default deploy path** for new projects:

+- Uses a single composite action to handle host preparation (optional), env file upload, image pull, and container run.
-Supports Traefik routing by default when a domain is available, and falls back to host port mapping otherwise.
+- Prefers Traefik routing when a domain is available, and falls back to host-port mapping when no domain is provided.

+## What this action does

+At a high level this action:

+1. Validates SSH connectivity to your server.
+2. Optionally prepares the host (Podman, Traefik, directories) when needed.
+3. Writes or updates a remote `.env` file for your app.
+4. Logs in to your container registry (optional) and pulls the image.
+5. Starts or replaces the app container:
+   - With Traefik labels when a domain is available.
+   - Or with `-p host:container` ports when no domain is available.

+## When to use this action

+Use `ssh-container-deploy` when you want to:

+- Deploy any containerized web/API app to a Linux server via SSH.
+- Reuse the same deployment flow for production, staging, and development.
+- Prefer Traefik-based HTTPS routing when a domain exists, with a clean host-port fallback.

+Older app-specific deployers (Django, Laravel, etc.) are still available for legacy workflows, but new projects should use this generic action whenever possible.

 ## Minimal usage (GitHub Actions)

+This example deploys a production app using Traefik and a base64-encoded `.env` secret:

 ```yaml
 - name: Deploy Container